anusii/rdflib/README.md

 # RDFLib

-> A DART package for organizing RDF (resource description framework) data efficiently.
+> A pure Dart package for working with RDF (resource description framework).

 ## Features